Towards Empirical Sandwich Bounds on the Rate-Distortion Function: Lower Bound Algorithm

 \paragraph{Dual characterization of $R(D)$.}

 While upper bounds on $R(D)$ arise naturally out of its definition as a minimization problem, a variational lower bound requires expressing $R(D)$ through a \emph{maximization} problem.
-For this, we introduce a ``conjugate'' function as the optimum of the Lagrangian Eq.~\ref{eq:RD-variational-lagrangian} ($Q_{\hX}$ is eliminated by replacing the rate upper bound with the exact mutual information $I(X; \hX)$):
+For this, we introduce a ``dual'' function as the optimum of the Lagrangian Eq.~\ref{eq:RD-variational-lagrangian} ($Q_{\hX}$ is eliminated by replacing the rate upper bound with the exact mutual information $I(X; \hX)$):

 As illustrated by Fig.~\ref{fig:R-D-duality}, $F(\lambda)$ is the maximum $R$-axis intercept of a straight line with slope $-\lambda$, among all such lines that lie below or tangent to $R(D)$; the R-D curve can then be found by taking the upper envelope of lines with slope $-\lambda$ and $R$-intercept $F(\lambda)$, i.e., $R(D) = \max_{\lambda \geq 0} F(\lambda) - \lambda D$.
-This key result is captured mathematically by Lemma~\ref{lemma:RD-lagrangian-characterization}, and the following: \begin{theorem} \citep{csiszar1974} Under basic conditions (e.g., satisfied by a bounded $\rho$; see Appendix \ref{thm:full-dual-RD-formulation}), it holds that \emph{(all expectations below are with respect to the data source r.v. $X \sim P_X$)}
+This key result is captured mathematically by Lemma~\ref{lemma:RD-lagrangian-characterization}, and the following theorem. \begin{theorem} \citep{csiszar1974} \emph{(As follows, all the expectations are with respect to the data source r.v. $X \sim P_X$.)} Under basic conditions (e.g., satisfied by a bounded $\rho$; see Appendix \ref{thm:full-dual-RD-formulation}), it holds that